11eerrrdd11/recommendations-ai/README.md

 - detailPageView can be tracked with code added to product.liquid
 - addedToCart can be tracked with code added to theme.js after call to AJAX api
 - homePageView can be tracked with code added to index.liquid
 - purchaseComplete can be tracked with code added to settings > checkout > additional scripts.
 You can test this code by [placing a test order](https://help.shopify.com/en/manual/checkout-settings/test-orders).
-[See this for looping through products in the order](https://help.shopify.com/en/manual/orders/status-tracking/customize-order-status/add-conversion-tracking)
+[See this for looping through products in the order](https://help.shopify.com/en/manual/orders/status-tracking/customize-order-status/add-conversion-tracking).
+Alternatively, you can use the admin webhook to trigger a cloud function with order payloads.
+-

 #### Suggested events